kahl-dev/alfred-bitly/README.md

 *Requires [Node.js](https://nodejs.org) 4+ and the Alfred [Powerpack](https://www.alfredapp.com/powerpack/).*

+*Or download the `bitly.alfredworkflow` and double-click the file.*

 ## Usage

 Copy URL to clipboard.
-Type `bitly` in Alfred and <kbd>Enter</kbd>.
+Type `bit.ly` in Alfred and <kbd>Enter</kbd>.
 Now the shorten URL should be in your clipboard.

 ## License